vic-lee/os-page-replacement-algo/README.md

 #### Custom command

-To test the 16 sample inputs from the requirement, the program supports a simpler syntax.
-Simply run:
+To test the 16 sample inputs from the requirement, simply run `./exec [input number]`.

-`./exec [input number]`

 For instance, `./exec 1` is equivalent to running `./exec 10 10 20 1 10 lru 0`.